-“People are losing their clucking minds over backyard chickens,” reads a recent headline in The Hustle about how the coronavirus pandemic is fueling a resurgence of the American amateur poultry farmer.
+“People are losing their clucking minds over backyard chickens,” reads a recent headline in The Hustle about how the coronavirus pandemic is fueling a resurgence of the US amateur poultry farmer.

-In Georgia, a state known for its gigantic poultry industry, the Atlanta-based investor Overline VC reckons it will, and has duly led a $2.9 million seed funding round into Grubbly Farms, an insect foodtech startup offering dried grub delivery services to small broods of chickens.
+In Georgia, a state known for its gigantic poultry industry, investor Overline VC reckons so.
+It has led a $2.9 million seed funding round into Grubbly Farms, an insect foodtech startup offering dried grub delivery services to small broods of chickens.
 (Also flitting into the round were Oval Park Capital, Create-X and Techstars.)

 So far, Grubbly has decided against a distributed model of mini-farms onsite, as with the UK’s Better Origin.
 Nor is the team set on building huge centralized production facilities like those of Enterra, AgriProtein, NextProtein or Entocycle.
 Instead, the Grubbly founders learned during their pilot stage that the best go-to-market was to collaborate with their production rivals, and focus on a direct to consumer play, with a well-branded feedtech product straight to affectionate owners of backyard chickens.